 Why Fish In The Tenkara Style?

-Tenkara rods are perfect for beginner and experienced anglers alike.
+Tenkara fly fishing rods are perfect for beginner and experienced anglers alike.
 They are super lightweight and compact, taking up no space in a hiking pack.
 They are the minimalist’s answer to fly fishing, they are simple to set up and require very little extra gear.

 Nothing beats fresh fish to bolster your meals after you’ve foolishly eaten all your jerky and cheese on the first day of your hike.
 Even if you don’t eat fish, catch-and-release fishing is a great way to spend your downtime on a hike.